PhilipVDL/Games-Engines-1-Assignment/README.md

 -Various free 3D textures from [https://3dtextures.me/](https://3dtextures.me/)

 ### DIY:
--All buildings and building segments
+-All buildings, building segments, and furniture
 -Code for spawning/despawning building segements
 -Code for color changing based on direction of rooms
 -Code for randomising furniture in each room